Church History

 Scranton Road Bible Church History

-Scranton Road Bible Church has had a rich history of sharing the Gospel message at the corner of Scranton and Clark Avenues in Cleveland’s inner city neighborhood dating back to the 19th century.
+Scranton Road Bible Church has had a rich history of sharing the Gospel message at the corner of Scranton Road and Clark Avenue in Cleveland’s inner city neighborhood dating back to the 19th century.

 In 1869, a Free Baptist Mission was started at the corner of Scovill and Putnum (now E.38th St).
 A Mr. Luther Doolittle took the lead in raising money for the first church building.
 In the spring of 1874, the Free Baptist Home Mission Society sent Rev. O.D.
 Patch to take charge of the church.
 In the fall of 1874, it was decided to change the location of the church to the South side, so the Scovill property was sold and the present site at Clark and Scranton was purchased.